Uncovering Bias in Personal Informatics: Personal Informatics Biases: Setting Configuration

 \subsubsection{\textbf{Data Preprocessing}}

-To ensure a sufficient sample size per user group and compatibility with popular bias metrics, we convert non-binary user attributes, such as ethnicity, age, and BMI, to binary, as seen in Table~\ref{tab:protectedAttributes}.
-This grouping creates two user groups per protected attribute, namely a majority group (also called ``privileged'' for the purpose of this analysis) and a minority group (also called ``unprivileged'' for the purpose of this analysis).
+To ensure sufficient sample size per user group and compatibility with bias metrics, we binarize non-binary user attributes, such as ethnicity, age, and BMI, as seen in Table~\ref{tab:protectedAttributes}.
+This grouping creates two user groups per protected attribute, namely a majority group (``privileged'') and a minority group (``unprivileged'').
 Note that the usage of the term ``privilege'' in this work does not necessarily coincide with real-world ``privilege''.
-For example, users with non-healthy BMI are the majority user segment in our dataset, and hence, they are referred to as the ``privileged'' user group, whereas one could argue that the opposite applies in reality.
+For example, users with unhealthy BMI are the majority, and hence ``privileged'' user segment in our dataset, whereas one could argue that the opposite applies in reality.